wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

     A warning about this page
   </base-warning-title>
   <base-warning-content>
-    This is but an extract of the <a target="_blanc" href="https://automatetheboringstuff.com/2e/chapter7/">chapter 7</a> of the book <a target="_blanc" href="https://automatetheboringstuff.com/">Automate the Boring Stuff with Python</a>.
+    This is but an extract of the <a target="_blank" href="https://automatetheboringstuff.com/2e/chapter7/">chapter 7</a> of the book <a target="_blank" href="https://automatetheboringstuff.com/">Automate the Boring Stuff with Python</a>.
 Consider reading it there, or even better, buying a copy to support the author.
   </base-warning-content>
 </base-warning>